roman-milk/roman-milk.github.io/pool-payments.md

  I pushed her legs back even further, tilting her hips up.
 I lowered my own and started fucking up into her, shorter strokes, feeling the pressure on the head of my cock as I rubbed the front wall of her tight young pussy, aiming for her g-spot.

  I knew when I found it, she reacted like she'd been shocked, grunting and whimpering.
 Tracking the target, I fucked into her hard and fast, pounding her weakness, while she lost control.
-Report_Story #2